quantumsage10/nodejsMarch2025/nodejs.md

 ✅ Node.js (via C++/Rust bindings) – For fast API interfaces but not core logic.
 ✅ Raw Callbacks – When you need the fastest execution possible.
 ✅ WebAssembly (WASM) – When performance is critical in a browser or edge computing scenario.

+# Errors

+### Top-level Function Calls - Global Scope Function Call in a File

+- in Node.js, code in a separate file(fspromise.js) is considered top-level within that file(fileManager.js) and executes immediately when the module is imported.
+- means when you import a file, its top-level(function call in global scope) code becomes part of the main file's execution flow at that point.

+### Refreshing VS Code is necessary to avoid caching

+- Node Module Caching: When u import a module, Node.js caches it.
+If the module has changes, restarting the server is often required to see updates

+- File Watcher Delays: VS Code may not immediately detect file changes, so a refresh (or saving the file properly) helps.